-Our Nomination and Compensation Committee met two times during 2008.
-During such meetings it discussed and approved occurrences and developments under the Company's bonus and incentive plans, salaries and bonuses of members of the Group Executive Committee, certain changes with respect to certain Executive Officers, the granting of options and other compensation to certain Executive Officers and the extension of the employment agreement with our Executive Officer and the related compensation package, all within the limits of our remuneration policy.
-As per best practice II.2.13 of the Dutch Corporate Governance Code, the Company has included the 2008 remuneration report in this Annual Report.
-See the Corporate Governance Report for a more detailed description of the Nomination and Compensation Committee.
+Our Nomination and Compensation Committee met three times during 2009.
+During such meetings it discussed and approved occurrences and developments under the Company's bonus and incentive plans, salaries and bonuses of members of the Group Executive Committee, certain changes with respect to certain Executive Officers, the granting of options and other compensation to certain Executive Officers, all within the limits of our remuneration policy.
+In line with the Dutch Corporate Governance Code, the Company has included the 2009 remuneration report in this Annual Report.